microsoft/calculator-specs/README.md

 ### Spec review
-Once there is a high-fidelity design which addresses the goals described in the original pitch, the Microsoft product team will review the prototype and ensure all items on this checklist are
+Once there is a high-fidelity design which addresses the goals described in the original pitch, the Microsoft product team will review the spec and ensure all items on this checklist are
 addressed:

 - [ ] Is there a high-fidelity design which gives reviewers a clear idea of how the feature will